xzhouhainanu/HNCGAT/README.md

 Code
 ===
-"AraHNCGAT.py" is the implementation of the AraHNCGAT model.
+"HNCGAT.py" is the implementation of the HNCGAT model.